hashicorp/nomad/e2e/README.md

 This package contains integration tests.

 The `terraform` folder has provisioning code to spin up a Nomad cluster on AWS.
-The tests work with the `NOMAD_ADDR` environment variable which can be set either to a local dev Nomad agent or a client on AWS.
+The tests work with the `NOMAD_ADDR` environment variable which can be set either to a local dev Nomad agent or a Nomad client on AWS.

 Local Development
 =================